ReViP: Mitigating False Completion in Vision-Language-Action Models with Vision-Proprioception Rebalance: Additional Implementation Details

 \subsection{Model Details}

-\textbf{Task-Stage Observer.} The Task Stage Observer (TSO) is built upon the Qwen 2.5 VL model~\cite{Qwen2.5-VL} and is designed to extract structured, observation-grounded task cues that complement the robotic policy.
-The TSO takes three inputs: the task instruction, the task goal prompt, and a third person observation image that covers the full workspace.
-This global viewpoint enables reliable retrieval of object level evidence even under perturbations.
+\textbf{Task-Stage Observer.} The Task-Stage Observer (TSO) is built upon the Qwen 2.5 VL model~\cite{Qwen2.5-VL} and is designed to perform task-relevant reasoning that first identifies the robot’s currently visible physical state and the spatial location and status of the task-relevant objects, then summarizes the immediate stage intention aligned with the given goal.
+The TSO takes three inputs: the task instruction, the task goal prompt, and a third-person observation image that covers the full workspace.
+This global viewpoint enables reliable retrieval of object-level evidence even under perturbations.

-To ensure that the TSO produces concise and structured semantics rather than free form scene descriptions, we design a dedicated instruction protocol for the model, as shown in Table~\ref{tab:instruction}.
+To ensure that the TSO produces concise and structured semantics rather than free-form scene descriptions, we design a dedicated instruction protocol for the model, as shown in Table~\ref{tab:instruction}.
 This protocol guides the model to enumerate visual evidence, specify stage-wise completion conditions, and infer an explicit task stage description that is aligned with the ongoing trajectory.
-Following the hidden state aggregation process detailed in Section~3.2 of the main paper, the TSO output is transformed into a single embedding vector of dimension $8192$.
-This vector serves as the task stage representation $z_t$ and is subsequently fed into the Task Stage Enhancer to enable task stage feature-wise modulation in ReViP.
+Following the hidden state aggregation process detailed in Section~3.2 of the main paper, the TSO output is transformed into a single embedding vector of dimension $2048$ for ReViP ($8192$ for ReViP*).
+This vector serves as the task stage representation $z_t$ and is subsequently fed into the Task-Stage Enhancer to enable task stage feature-wise modulation in ReViP.

-\textbf{Task-Stage Enhancer.} In ReViP, the Task Stage Observer outputs a task stage representation $z_t \in \mathbb{R}^{8192}$, which is processed by a lightweight bottleneck network to produce the modulation parameters $(\gamma_t, \beta_t)$.
+\textbf{Task-Stage Enhancer.} In ReViP, the Task-Stage Observer outputs a task stage representation $z_t \in \mathbb{R}^{d}$, which is processed by a lightweight bottleneck network to produce the modulation parameters $(\gamma_t, \beta_t)$.
 The mapping $h(\cdot)$ is implemented as a two-layer MLP with SiLU activations.
-To maintain stable training, the final projection uses a Xavier uniform initializer scaled by $0.01$ with zero initialized biases, so that TS-FiLM behaves close to identity at the early stage while the learnable scalar $\alpha$ gradually adjusts the modulation strength.
-The resulting $\gamma_t, \beta_t \in \mathbb{R}^{D}$ are broadcast across tokens and applied to the concatenated vision and language prefix $P_t$ following Eq.~(5) in main paper.
+To maintain stable training, the final projection uses a Xavier uniform initializer scaled by $0.01$ with zero-initialized biases, so that TS-FiLM behaves close to identity at the early stage while the learnable scalar $\alpha$ gradually adjusts the modulation strength.
+The resulting $\gamma_t, \beta_t \in \mathbb{R}^{D}$ are broadcast across tokens and applied to the concatenated vision and language prefix $P_t$ following Eq.~(5) in the main paper.
 Importantly, the binary prefix mask $M_t \in \{0,1\}^{B \times S}$ is applied after modulation to ensure that TS-FiLM only affects valid prefix tokens and fully preserves the padding structure used by the attention backend.